cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 Thus, the forward relayer reward is contingent on it providing the correct `payOnSender` address when it sends the `receive_packet` message.
 The packet flow will continue processing successfully even if the fee payment is unsuccessful.

-With the forward relayer correctly embedded in the acknowledgement, and the reverse and timeout relayers available directly in the message; IBC is able to provide the correct relayer addresses to the fee module for each step of the packet flow.
+With the forward relayer correctly embedded in the acknowledgement, and the reverse and timeout relayers available directly in the message; the fee middleware will accurately escrow and distribute fee payments to the relevant relayers.

 #### Optional addenda

-## Backwards Compatibility

-This can be added to any existing protocol without breaking it on the other side.

 ## Forwards Compatibility

+Not applicable.

 ## Example Implementation